Dr Sara Dowsett - Counselling Psychologist

 I can work alongside you to explore your concerns and provide an insight into your past, current and desired emotional wellbeing.
 Talking through your personal issues with someone who plays no other role in your life can provide clarity and offer a welcomed sense of relief.

-The three main models of therapy I use:
+The two main models of therapy I use are: